A History

 The orchestra’s centenary events began with a Victorian themed party held at County Hall on 26 June 1990, and continued the following year with a public concert on 13 April 1991 held at Christ Church in Old Market Avenue, Chichester.
 Soloists included Alan Thurlow, the Cathedral’s Organist and Master of the Choristers, Jeremy Smith, a sixth-former from Bishop Luffa School, and Patrick Moore, astronomer and broadcaster.
 Each in turn took the lead role in concertos featuring the organ (Rheinberger’s Concerto in G minor), the oboe (Mozart’s Concerto in C), and the xylophone (Moore’s own composition for xylophone and orchestra, Free Fall).
 Works by Nicolai, Britten and Elgar completed the programme.

 Over the past 25 years Chichester Symphony Orchestra has had four conductors, most recently Simon Wilkins since 2018.
 Simon works professionally as a music teacher, conductor, and composer.
 He is also an accomplished cellist.
-Natalia Corolscaia, who has played the violin since the age of 7, is a member of the teaching staff at the University of Chichester Conservatoire.
-She has been the leader of the Chichester Symphony Orchestra since 2022.
+Natalia Corolscaia was the leader of Chichester Symphony Orchestra from 2022 to 2025.

 The orchestra’s members pay an annual subscription and elect a committee to run its affairs.
-The orchestra’s funds are topped up by the sale of concert tickets, grants from Chichester City Council and from private donations.
+The orchestra’s funds are topped up by the sale of concert tickets, grants from Chichester City Council, from private donations and from the Friends.
 The orchestra numbers around 40 players but will bring in extra players when needed.
 The majority of the players are local to Chichester or live within 20 miles.
 New audiences and new players are both important to ensure the orchestra’s continued survival in Chichester’s cultural life for the future.

 Further details about future concerts and programmes, as well as reviews of previous concerts, can be found elsewhere on this website.
-Tickets for future concerts can be bought online through TicketSource (https://www.ticketsource.co.uk/), or at The Novium in Tower Street (opposite Chichester Library).
-Tickets are also sold on the door.
+Tickets for future concerts can be bought online through TicketSource (https://www.ticketsource.co.uk/) or from orchestra members.

 More details about the history of the Chichester Symphony Orchestra, including a 2023 ‘Miscellaneous Paper’, can be accessed at West Sussex Record Office, 3 Orchard Street, Chichester PO19 1DD.
 For details about what is held there, and to find out about opening times, visit: https://www.westsussex.gov.uk/leisure-recreation-and-community/history-and-heritage/west-sussex-record-office/